Collapsing to Alexandrov spaces with isolated mild singularities: Introduction

 \begin{thm} Let $X$ be a $k$-dimensional compact Alexandrov space such that all points are $(k,\delta)$-strained except for finitely many weakly $k$-strained points, where $k<n$.
 Let $M$ be an $n$-dimensional Riemannian manifold sufficiently close to $X$ in the Gromov-Hausdorff distance.
 Then $M$ admits a structure of locally trivial fibration over $X$. \end{thm}

 In case $X$ is a polyhedral surface, our assumption means that the sum of angles at each vertex is greater than $3\pi/2$.
-More generally if $\dim X=2$ and $\partial X=\emptyset$, all but finitely many points are $(2,\delta)$-strained (\cite{BGP}).
+More generally, if $X$ is a $2$-dimensional Alexandrov space without boundary, all but finitely many points are $(2,\delta)$-strained (\cite{BGP}).
 Furthermore $X$ is a topological manifold and any space of directions is homeomorphic to a circle (\cite{Per:alex}).
 In this case our assumption is equivalent to the condition that every space of directions has length $>3\pi/2$.
-Note that the assumption $\partial X=\emptyset$ is necessary since the boundary is an extremal subset (\cite{PP:ext}).
+Note that the absence of boundary is necessary to obtain a fibration structure since it is an extremal subset (\cite{PP:ext}).

-In a previous paper \cite{F:fibr}, the author generalized Yamaguchi's fibration theorem to collapsing Alexandrov spaces with a lower bound on the volume of the spaces of directions.
+In a previous paper \cite{F:fibr}, the author generalized Yamaguchi's fibration theorem to collapsing sequences of Alexandrov spaces with a lower bound on the volume of the spaces of directions.
 The same generalization works in this case as well.

 \begin{thm} Theorem \ref{thm:main} holds true if $M$ is an Alexandrov space such that the infimum of the volume of the spaces of directions is greater than some constant depending only on $n$, $\kappa$, and $\delta$. \end{thm}